IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ### Install Zeppelin

+To install Zeppelin, first copy the file `zeppelin_env.sh_template` to `zeppelin_env.sh`.
+Ensure that the value for `ZEPPELIN_PORT` is set a port that is available on the cluster.
+If other users have already installed Zeppelin on this cluster, you will need probably need to change the `ZEPPELIN_PORT`.

-To install Zeppelin, in a command prompt window:
+Next open a command prompt window:

    - change into the directory containing this example and run gradle to execute the example
       - `./gradlew Install` (OS X / *nix)